jlimadev/aws-certification-cloud-practitioner-notes/notes/iam/README.md

 - Are created for another Services, so they can access or execute a process inside another service.
 - Some AWS service will need to perform actions on your behalf.
 To do so, we will assign permissions to AWS services with IAM Roles.
 - We need to create or attach policies to this Role to grant the permitions.
+- Then we attach the role to the service, and the service will be able to perform actions in out behalf.
 - CamelCaseNamed
 - The most common roles: [EC2 Instance Roles, Lambda Function Roles, Roles for CloudFormation]